Three Rules if You Suffer Injury Due to a Fall at a Business—Document, Document, Document

 - Ask the witnesses for their names and contact information.

 - Specifically request in writing that the business preserve any surveillance footage.
-(Contact Rinehardt Law Firm for a sample letter).
+(Contact Rinehardt Injury Attorneys for a sample letter).

 In the case of serious injury, sometimes it is not possible to immediately do any of these things.
 If this is the case, it is important for your friends or family to attempt to obtain this evidence or contact an attorney right away.

 This documentation can make or break your case.
-Rinehardt Law Firm has represented many clients in slip and fall cases.
+Rinehardt Injury Attorneys has represented many clients in slip and fall cases.
 Our success in these cases often comes down to what we can prove about how our client was injured.

 The Importance of Photographs